Friday the 13th Part III: Filming

-Friday the 13th Part III was shot on location at the Valuzet Movie Ranch in Saugus, California.
+Friday the 13th Part III was shot on location at the Valuzet Movie Ranch in Saugus, California between March and May 1982.
 It was the first film in the series not to be shot on the East coast.
 The house, barn, and lake featured in the film were all custom-built.
 The house remained on the ranch lot until it burnt down in 2006.
 Additional photography for the film's grocery store scenes took place at a small market in Green Valley, California.